hxin0/omRules/README.md

   try again. nothing else we can do about it

 # What's new
+## v1.12.2
+  - retry when resultant action section not loading
 ## v1.12.1
   - handle not clickable at point exceptions
   - fix so acronym bug